Set path to environment we want and pre-pend to PATH variable

 Using Conda Environments in Scripts

-If you are using name-based environments, it is still best practice to add the path, rather than activating the environment.
-You can find the proper path by activating the environment and using the which python
+If you are using an environment by modifying the PATH environment varialble, you can find the proper path by activating the environment and using the which python command.

 [username@login8 ~]$ module load conda